GluuFederation/oxd-python-demo-app/README.md

 If you haven't installed oxd, as root you will need to do the following.

 1. Install [oxd-server](https://gluu.org/docs/oxd/install/)
-2. Edit `/opt/oxd-server/conf/oxd-conf.json` and enter your oxd license details.
+2. Edit `/opt/oxd-server/conf/oxd-conf.json` and enter server name and your oxd license details.
 Set `uma2_auto_register_claims_gathering_endpoint_as_redirect_uri_of_client` to false.
 3. Edit `/opt/oxd-server/conf/oxd-default-site-conf.json` and enter the value for `op_host` pointing to your Gluu Server installation.